netscaler/netscaler-k8s-ingress-controller/docs/how-to/tcp-udp-ingress.md

     name: bind
 ```

 **Sample:** Ingress definition for UDP-based Ingress.
-The following is a sample for Citrix ingress controller version 1.5.25:
+The following is a sample for Netscaler ingress controller version 1.5.25:

 ```yml
 apiVersion: networking.k8s.io/v1